FelipeEnne/Private_Events/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In this project, you will build an application named Private Events and that behaves similar to Eventbrite.
-The main goal is to put in practice the main concepts of Associations in rails.
+In this project, you will build an application named Private Events that behaves similar to Eventbrite.
+The main goal is to put the main concepts of Associations in Rails into practice.

 Full task description: <a href="https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations"> Odin Project.</a>